Southern Dry-Mesic Oak Forest - MHs37

 - Maintain a stand as would natural senescence, disease, or selective windthrow to create small-gap habitat.

 Modern MHs37 forests are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease, pests, or accumulated wounding and rot.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 Fire no longer affects the composition of the forest due to suppression efforts, and this has changed these forests more so than logging.
 Commercial logging coupled with the lack of surface fire has resulted in MHs37 forests with far less oak and far more quaking aspen, paper birch, ironwood, sugar maple, and red maple than was documented by PLS surveyors in the late 1800s.
 Managing MHs37 stands primarily for butternut or big-toothed aspen increases the risk of windthrow because these trees are not wind-firm.
 Managing MHs37 stands in the absence of surface fire increases the risk of losing northern red oak, white oak, northern pin oak, and bur oak as potential crop trees.

 Silvicultural Strategy for re-initiating MHs37 forests as would severe surface fire